 Now, the rough amount of RAM for your needs.

-2gb: You can install Windows 7, but good lick with two tabs.
+2gb: You can install Windows 7, but good luck opening two tabs.

-4gb: Casual web browsers and Office runners should be fine, and a 64 bit OS will not be needed.
+4gb: Casual web browsers and Office users should be fine, and a 64 bit OS will not be needed.

-6gb: Whoa there!
-With 6gb, you need a 64 bit OS.
+6gb: With 6gb, you need a 64 bit OS.
 Check which 64 bit Windows OS support more than 6gb.
 Hint...
-All of Apple's OSs of late have been 64bit.
+All of Apple's OSs as of of late have been 64bit.

 8gb: Pretty much standard in Apple's current computers, and you should be able to run most low power games and movie streaming will be a breeze.

 16gb: Lots and lots of games can be run on 16gb.
 Apple offered this in the newest Macbook Pro Retina.

 32gb: Go ahead and run 4 graphics cards in SLI or Crossfire, while feeling free to use a lot of hard drives.

 64gb: Use some tessellation units, fill all your hard drive bays, all your PCI slots, and get a good CPU.